 “Our first CD took three hours, and we thought that was a long time,” Logan says.
 “But now it takes days.”

-Their most recent CD, Leaves, includes the traditional “Shady Grove,” The Beatles’ “Yesterday,” and “Mickey,” Logan’s homage to the family dog and one of the Bucket Brothers’ most popular tunes.
+Their CD, Leaves, includes the traditional “Shady Grove,” The Beatles’ “Yesterday,” and “Mickey,” Logan’s homage to the family dog and one of the Bucket Brothers’ most popular tunes.
 For his part, Mickey, a friendly, sandy-colored retriever mix, seems unfazed to hear his name sung through a microphone.
 He trots through the room and sidles up to Logan and Casey, eager for attention from the only two fans he cares about.